 Status: Whitepaper Completed

 While binding agreements on a national level are generally backed by courts and the monopoly of violence, international agreements have significantly weaker enforcement mechanisms.
-Accountability often comes down to naming, shaming and acclaiming which decades of insufficient action of civilisation defining issues like climate change and nuclear warfare demonstrate is nowhere near strong enough.
-FOGA has worked together with normative.io to remedy this by developing a new means of enforcement.
+Accountability often comes down to naming, shaming and acclaiming.
+Decades of insufficient action by civilisation to define issues like climate change and nuclear warfare demonstrate that this is nowhere near strong enough.
+FOGA has worked together with normative.io to remedy this, by developing a new means of enforcement.

-In this whitepaper, we use the Paris Agreement on climate change to show how a consolidated reputation system - built on transactional data analysts, just like in the FICO score and Chinese social credit – can be used to hold companies states and municipalities accountable.
-We have the algorithms necessary to produce a score showcasing how well an entity is adapting to the carbon law and requirements of the agreement, the focus of the work, however, lies in how to use the score to control what all emitting companies need - continuous access to capital.
+In this whitepaper, we use the Paris Agreement on climate change to show how a consolidated reputation system – built on transactional data analysis, just like in the FICO score and Chinese social credit systems – can be used to hold companies, states and municipalities accountable.
+We have the algorithms necessary to produce a score showcasing how well an entity is adapting to the carbon law and requirements of the agreement.
+The focus of the work, however, lies in how to use that score to control what all emitting companies need: continuous access to capital.

 Status: Study Ongoing

-As private and public space initiates are stating the imminent 20s as the decade where our species will be multi-planetary – or at least get a base on the moon, the legal landscape of space is being renegotiated.
-The outer space treaty, ratified by 109 countries, is still the agreement in effect.
-It states that the celestial bodies outside of earth are commons, that the activities in space must be conducted in a way that benefits all of humanity.
-To investigate what this could mean for actual settlements FOGA’s cofounder Carin Ism has started to apply Elinor Ostroms’ principles for the management of commons in Mars simulations.
-THe first part of the study was completed in October of 2019, where Ism lived in a simulation at Mount Everest in Nepal at 4500 m.
+As private and public space initiatives indicate the imminent 20s as the decade where our species will be multi-planetary – or at least get a base on the moon – the legal landscape of space is being renegotiated.
+The Outer Space Treaty, ratified by 109 countries, is still the agreement in effect.
+It states that celestial bodies outside of earth are commons and that activities in space must be conducted in a way that benefits all humanity.
+To investigate what this could mean for actual settlements, FOGA’s cofounder Carin Ism has started to apply Elinor Ostrom's principles for the management of commons in Mars simulations.
+The first part of the study was completed in October 2019, when Ism lived in a simulation at Mount Everest in Nepal at 4,500 m.
 More simulations are scheduled for 2020 and 2021.

 Looking at the future of governance is no small topic.
 Beginning to change governance protocols is a larger order yet.
-As such we are looking to partner and collaborate with actors with competences and anchoring in many fields.
-We put more emphasis on culture, aesthetics and popular culture than is the norm among think- and do-tanks today, the reason being how much communication and entertainment has evolved in recent decades, with thought-leadership emerging in previously unsuspected spaces.
-Currently, we are the most interested in connecting with those falling into one or several of the following categories:
+As such, we are looking to partner and collaborate with actors who have competence and anchoring in many fields.
+We put more emphasis on culture, aesthetics and popular culture than is the norm among think- and do-tanks today: the reason being how much communication and entertainment have evolved in recent decades, and how thought-leadership has emerged in previously unsuspected spaces.
+Currently, we are most interested in connecting with people and organisations falling into the following categories:

-As FOGA's core is supporting governance innovation, continuously learning of new ideators in the space will be one of our primary activity for years to come.
-Whether you're in legal innovation, are a political scientist or have developed new frameworks for collaboration, we would love to know about your efforts.
+As FOGA's core is supporting governance innovation, continuously learning from new ideators in the space will be one of our primary activities for years to come.
+Whether you work in legal innovation, you are a political scientist or you have developed new frameworks for collaboration, we would love to know about your efforts.

 Philanthropists today move mountains and rearrange the landscape of trust as a result.
-Private efforts to improve society earn a reputation of being threats to public governance.
-Efforts to strengthening public institutions are indeed not the most common.
-With the scale of threats humanity faces, all resources are, however, needed, and each resourced actor's specific advantage must be leveraged.
+Private efforts to improve society have earned a reputation of being threats to public governance.
+Efforts to strengthen public institutions are indeed not the most common.
+With the scale of threats humanity faces, however, all resources are needed, and each resourced actor's specific advantage must be leveraged.
 We want to connect with philanthropists who see the need to support upgrades in our shared governance structures and understand institutions as a feat of human collaboration too impressive to simply override or disregard.

 One of FOGA's big projects in 2020 relates to edutainment.
 We are looking to connect with people experienced in documentary film making, as well as drama production, for film, television, and streaming platforms.